What is ‘Wot the Dickens?’

 Can different organisations play ‘Wot the Dickens?’ together?

-Yes, it’s a great way for organizations who need to work closely together to build shared understanding and closer relationships.
-It’s also great for helping newly merged organizations and business units to find common ground and shared aspirations, or build connections with key stakeholders.
+Yes, it’s a great way for organisations who need to work closely together to build shared understanding and closer relationships.
+It’s also great for helping newly merged organisations and business units to find common ground and shared aspirations, or build connections with key stakeholders.

 Can the content be customized to my organisation’s sector or industry?